torvalds/linux/Documentation/scheduler/sched-deadline.rst

   * the new scheduling related syscalls that manipulate it, i.e., sched_setattr() and sched_getattr() are implemented.

+ The leftover runtime and absolute deadline of a SCHED_DEADLINE task can be read using the sched_getattr() syscall, setting the last syscall parameter flags to the SCHED_GETATTR_FLAG_DL_DYNAMIC=1 value.
+This updates the runtime left, converts the absolute deadline in CLOCK_MONOTONIC reference, then returns these parameters to user-space.
+The absolute deadline is returned as the number of nanoseconds since the CLOCK_MONOTONIC time reference (boot instant), as a u64 in the sched_deadline field of sched_attr, which can represent nearly 585 years since boot time (calling sched_getattr() with flags=0 causes retrieval of the static parameters instead).

- For debugging purposes, the leftover runtime and absolute deadline of a SCHED_DEADLINE task can be retrieved through /proc/<pid>/sched (entries dl.runtime and dl.deadline, both values in ns).
-A programmatic way to retrieve these values from production code is under discussion.
+ For debugging purposes, these parameters can also be retrieved through /proc/<pid>/sched (entries dl.runtime and dl.deadline, both values in ns),
+ but: this is highly inefficient; the returned runtime left is not updated as done by sched_getattr(); the deadline is provided in kernel rq_clock time reference, that is not directly usable from user-space.

 4.3 Default behavior